wodor/fullcalendar/README.md

 ## How to use
 This plugin creates a new viewtemplate which displays a calendar.

-First, you will need a table for your calendar events.
+You will need a table for your events.
 It will need several fields:

 | Purpose | Type | Required |
 |-|-|-|